e-brahim/100-days-of-code/log.md

 ### Day 5: Monday, June 19, 2017

-**Today's Progress**: Learned fun stuffs from reworking navigation bar on my Portfolio Page.
+**Today's Progress:** Learned fun stuffs from reworking navigation bar on my Portfolio Page.
 Next: Make it responsive and dive into design and contents.

 **Thoughts:** Finally, I fixed the "underlined issue".
 Excited when (just) found this great resource of web development: https://www.w3schools.com/howto/.